TshidisoMofokeng/acad_web/content/authors/admin/_index.md

 ---
-bio: Research interests include building econometric models in R as well as macroeconomic modelling. matter.
+bio: Research interests include building econometric models in R and SAS as well short research notes on monetary and fiscal developments on the international economies.
 education:
   courses:
-  - course: BComHons in Econometrics (in progress)
+  - course: BComHons in Econometrics (cum laude)
     institution: University of Pretoria
     year: 2023
   - course: Emerging Markets and Country Risk Analysis